Travelling to Europe doesn’t have to be expensive!

 Suggested route: Start from the Acropolis, walk over to the Ancient Agora, check out the Monastiraki Flea Market, grab lunch along Ermou street, a quick stop at Roman Agora and Hadrian’s library (this site closes earlier than the rest), end with the Temple of Zeus.
 After which, check out the Panathenaic stadium before exploring and settling for dinner around Plaka.

 Start day 2 as early as you can and make your first stop at the Acropolis!
-The crowd starts piling in early and you’ll have little hope in taking photos without a hundred other photo bombers.
+The crowd piles up early and you’ll have little hope in taking photos without a hundred other photo bombers.
 The other time slot would probably be in the later afternoon.

 *Pro-tip: Buy the combo tickets at any of the other 6 sites which will probably not have a queue at all.
 They last for 5 days so buy your tickets a day before!
 Students get 50% off so bring your student cards along!